5jt/dyalog-cookbook/manuscript/structure.md

 I> `⍟` denotes a namespace, `○` a class.

 The objects in the root are 'public'.
 They comprise `MyApp` and objects other applications might use.
-(You might add another appliation that uses `#.Utilities`.
+(You might add another application that uses `#.Utilities`.
 Everything else is encapsulated within `MyApp`.
-Here's how to refer in in the MyApp code to these different categories of object.
+Here's how to refer in the MyApp code to these different categories of objects.

 1. `log←⎕NEW #.Logger`
 2. `queue←⎕NEW TaskQueue`